datawire/ambassador-docs/howtos/debug.md

   test-bdcfc6876-rs4nw                     0/1     ImagePullBackOff   0          29s
 ```

 The Pod has an `ImagePullBackOff` status.
-This particular error means Kubernetes could not retrieve the container image for some reason: the name was misspelled, the specified tag doesn't exist, or the repository is private and Kubernetes doesn't have access.
+This particular error means Kubernetes could not retrieve the container image for some reason: the name was misspelled, the specified tag doesn't exist, or the repository is private and [Kubernetes doesn't have access](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

-We can see more detail by getting a description of the pod:
+We can see more detail by getting a description of the Pod:

 ```
 $ kubectl describe pod test-bdcfc6876-rs4nw